-Departments operating within authorized budget levels may order or charge purchases to the institution through the PO process.
-Bills or statements that do not identify the department to be charged can cause confusion when received by the Business Office, may delay payment to the vendor, and often lose eligible discounts.
-Thus, the name of the person doing the ordering or department to charge should be stated to the vendor and marked on the invoice or statement.
+Departments operating within authorized budget levels may order or charge purchases to the University through the Purchase Order process.
+Bills or statements that do not identify the department to be charged can cause confusion when received by the Business Office, this may delay payment to the vendor, and often lose eligible discounts.
+Thus, the name of the person ordering or department to charge should be stated to the vendor and marked on the invoice or statement.
 Invoices are to be sent directly to the Business Office.
 Purchase order forms provide space for both the account number and name of a department.

-A copy of the completed form, signed by the department head or appropriate college office, should be sent to the Business Office for approval of the treasurer before being forwarded to the vendor.
+A copy of the completed form, signed by the appropriate person as deemed by department head with budget authority., should be sent to the Business Office for approval before being forwarded to the vendor.

 Doane University recognizes the value of diversity in our community and is, therefore, committed to actively developing supplier diversity by supporting Minority Business Enterprises (MBE) and Women Business Enterprises (WBE).
 Doane University is committed to providing opportunities to certified Minority & Women-owned vendors for procurement of goods and services.